porsche-design-system/porsche-design-system/packages/storefront/src/pages/accessibility/compliance.md

 ### China

 #### Law on the Protection of Persons with Disabilities
-In China, the old standard [Law on the Protection of Persons with Disabilities](http://www.cdpf.org.cn/english/Resources/lawsregulations/201603/t20160303_542879.shtml) which was evolved in 2008 will be replaced in March 2020 by the new standard [Information Technology Requirements and Testing Methods for Accessibility of Web Content](https://www.w3.org/blog/2020/02/updated-chinese-accessibility-standard/) which is also based on the **WCAG 2.0**.
+In China, the old standard [Law on the Protection of Persons with Disabilities](http://www.cdpf.org.cn/english/Resources/lawsregulations/201603/t20160303_542879.shtml) of 2008 will be replaced in March 2020 by the new standard [Information Technology Requirements and Testing Methods for Accessibility of Web Content](https://www.w3.org/blog/2020/02/updated-chinese-accessibility-standard/), which is also based on the **WCAG 2.0**.

 ---